Updated April 2017: We looked at new products and new reviews, and these remain the best options for wireless security cameras.

 One of the Homeboy's most useful features is the ability to invite other people to your network so that they also receive notifications when motion is detected.
 This is especially handy if you're going away for a while but not long enough to warrant a house sitter.

-If you want a home security camera that allows for a virtual neighbourhood watch of sorts, then the Homeboy is a solid option.
+If you want a home security camera that allows for a virtual neighborhood watch of sorts, then the Homeboy is a solid option.

 Did we miss an excellent battery-powered security camera?
 Sound off in the comments below.